rittmananalytics/ra_data_warehouse/README.md

-# Rittman Analytics Business Intelligence Applications
+# Rittman Analytics Data Warehouse

 ## Introduction
 This dbt package contains a set of pre-built, pre-integrated Load and Transform dbt models for common SaaS applications.